luke071/javascript-programming-with-the-lord-of-the-rings/Design-Patterns/README.md

 The function returns:

-Frodo Baggins reacts to We accept orders!
+&nbsp;Frodo Baggins reacts to We accept orders!
-Sam reacts to We accept orders!
+&nbsp;Sam reacts to We accept orders!
-Pippin reacts to We accept orders!
+&nbsp;Pippin reacts to We accept orders!
-Merry reacts to We accept orders!
+&nbsp;Merry reacts to We accept orders!
-Sam reacts to Butter rolls with jam for collection!
+&nbsp;Sam reacts to Butter rolls with jam for collection!
 ## Mediator pattern
 ## Strategy pattern